Kong/insomnia/packages/insomnia-inso/README.md

 # Configuration

-Inso can be configured with a configuration file, allowing you to specify options and scripts.
+Inso CLI can be configured with a configuration file, allowing you to specify options and scripts.
 For example, when running in a CI environment, you may choose to specify the steps as scripts in a config file, so that the same commands can be run both locally and in CI.

-Inso uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for config file management, meaning any of the following items found in the working tree are automatically used:
+Inso CLI uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for config file management, meaning any of the following items found in the working tree are automatically used:

   + `inso` property in `package.json`
   + `.insorc` file in JSON or YAML format